Dwolla/dwolla-v2-node/README.md

 * Production: https://dashboard.dwolla.com/applications
 * Sandbox: https://dashboard-sandbox.dwolla.com/applications

-Finally, you can create an instance of `Client` with `key` and `secret` replaced with the application key and secret, respectively, that you fetched from one of the aforementioned links.
+Finally, you can create an instance of `Client` with `key` and `secret` replaced with the application key and secret that you fetched from one of the aforementioned links, respectively.

 ```javascript
 const Client = require("dwolla-v2").Client;